 Each case should be assessed to decide if their illness is travel-related.
 As a general rule, cases who develop symptoms within 28 days after their return to Australia from an endemic country can be considered ‘travel-related’ (7).
 This 28-day timeframe should be used as a guide but should not be seen as prescriptive.
-A shorter timeframe may be appropriate for paratyphoid cases.
 Cases outside or at the upper limit of the 28-day period require an assessment of other possible sources and local professional judgement of likely source, based on the individual details of each case.
 If the case is non-travel–related and not explainable by household transmission, and food or water within Australia is suspected as the source of infection, the initial risk assessment should be conducted [involving the PHU, CBD, the NSWFA and any other relevant parties].

 Information regarding history of exposures during the period 60 days before onset of illness (10 days for Paratyphoid) should be sought, including: